dabhivaibhav/dsa/linkedlist/linkedlist.md

 # 📚 LinkedList in Java

+## 💡 How I Approach Implementing an Operation

+Whenever I start building or debugging an operation:
+1. I **draw the current state** of the LinkedList — showing head, tail, and all the nodes.
+2. I **label references clearly** and imagine how they should change after the operation.
+3. I focus not on *how* to write the code immediately, but on *what references or logic* are needed.

+> This habit of visualizing the structure first helps me understand pointer movements clearly and avoids confusion.

 ## 🔍 What is the Underlying Data Structure?

 - The underlying data structure of `LinkedList` is a **Doubly Linked List**.